Did you know that a major financial issue plagues women of color? They're intentionally targeted by payday loan lenders.

 What States can do to help consumers

-In an attempt to prevent borrowers from becoming trapped in a cycle of debt, 16 states and the District of Columbia have banned payday loans and protect consumers from high-cost short term loans through rate caps.
+To prevent borrowers from becoming trapped in a debt cycle, 16 states and the District of Columbia have banned payday loans.
+And they protect consumers from high-cost short-term loans through rate caps.

-In addition, the protections the National Consumer Law Center has proposed some key suggestions to help states protect consumers from high-cost loans.
+In addition to these protections, the National Consumer Law Center has proposed some key suggestions.
+And these will help states protect consumers from high-cost loans.
 For instance, they suggest:

-- Including all fees and charges in the rate cap for both closed-end and open-end credit.
+- "Include all fees and charges in the rate cap for both closed-end and open-end credit."

-- Banning or capping fees and requiring that any fees be refunded pro-rata if a loan is refinanced.
+- "Ban or cap fees and require any fees to be refunded pro-rata if a loan is refinanced."

 Unfortunately, in 2020, the FDIC announced plans to repeal two key policies.
-These policies help protect the most economically vulnerable consumers against high-cost bank payday loans above 36%.
-Although many states have adopted a 36% annual interest rate cap many have not.
+These policies help protect the most vulnerable consumers against high-cost bank payday loans above 36%.
+Although many states have adopted a 36% annual interest rate cap, many have not.

 Opponents to the interest cap argue that these policies would eliminate much-needed loans to underserved communities.
 I’d argue that the policies protect vulnerable communities from predatory lending while fulfilling a need.